 Ed Ott (’01) is teaching physics, chemistry, technology, and forensics at Pottstown High School in Pottstown, PA.
 He earned his teaching credential in 2002 at SSU.

-Benjamin J. Owen (’93) is an associate professor of physics and director of the Center for Gravitational Wave Physics at Pennsylvania State University.
-He received his Ph.D. in physics in 1998 at Caltech, where he was awarded the Milton and Francis Clauser Doctoral Prize "awarded annually to the Caltech PhD candidate whose research is judged to exhibit the greatest degree of originality as evidenced by its potential for opening up new avenues of human thought and endeavor as well as by the ingenuity with which it has been carried out."
+Benjamin J. Owen (’93) is a professor of physics and director of the Center for Gravitational Wave Physics at Pennsylvania State University.
+He was elected a Fellow of the American Physical Society in 2013 “for leadership in understanding how neutron stars can produce gravitational waves, for creating better methods to search for these waves, and for demonstrating how gravitational wave observations can be used to probe the structure and dynamics of neutron stars.”
+He received his Ph.D. in physics in 1998 at Caltech, where he was awarded the Milton and Francis Clauser Doctoral Prize “awarded annually to the Caltech PhD candidate whose research is judged to exhibit the greatest degree of originality as evidenced by its potential for opening up new avenues of human thought and endeavor as well as by the ingenuity with which it has been carried out.”
 He was awarded a National Science Foundation Graduate Fellowship upon graduation from SSU.

 John Palmerlee (’85) is an independent contractor holding the position of senior software engineer with The Workhorse Group.
 He is also writing a science fiction novel.
 A pilot, he is on the board of the CAFE Foundation.